 Do most SEO’s have autonomy over website building?
 What if the website services are at a different agency than SEO?

-That depends on the client, but usually the SEO team (from one agency) is working with the development team (of another agency).
+That depends on the client, but usually, the SEO team (from one agency) is working with the development team (or another agency).
 That’s a very common scenario.

 What is your opinion on AdWords and how it affects the company’s ability to market?